IntroductionAnchor link to section titled "Introduction"

 Response object before it's returned to the client.
 Here you can add headers or other custom response logic.

 server.js is also where the Storefront API client and markets configuration is set up.

-server.js file is setup to work with Oxygen.
-If you choose deploy to another hosting provider, you'll need to update this file to support that platform.
+server.js file is set up to work with Oxygen.
+If you choose to deploy to another hosting provider, then you'll need to update this file to support that platform.

 .env file is where you define environment variables for local development.
 These variables aren't used in production.
 Make sure to update the variables for your unique storefront.
 You can also add your own custom variables for your application.
 Learn more about environment variables in Hydrogen.

 Public directoryAnchor link to section titled "Public directory"

 public directory is where static assets are stored.
 Everything within the directory is uploaded to Shopify's CDN on the deploy to Oxygen.
 It's the recommended location for images and other static files that don't change.

 root.jsx file is the root route of any Remix application.
 Setup the base document here, including any custom